linuxdeepin/deepin-manual/manual-assets/community/deepin-terminal/en_US/index.md

 ### Split Window ###

 1. Open Terminal in Launcher.
-2. On the Terminal interface, right-click.
+2. On the Terminal interface, right-click to:

   - Select **Vertical split** to split the interface into left and right columns.